-The forthcoming Sci-Fi Anthropology Cosmic Branches: A Sci-Fi Anthology of Human Divergence in space is now accepting submissions until November 1st, 2018 with publication expected early spring 2019
+The forthcoming Sci-Fi Anthropology Cosmic Branches: A Sci-Fi Anthology of Human Divergence in space is now accepting submissions until December 1st, 2018 with publication expected spring 2019

 “Wes Bishop is a Ph.D. candidate at Purdue University and teaches American history in northern Indianapolis.